Counseling Services Staff

 Julie Ray is a Licensed Marriage and Family Therapist working as a Staff Counselor with UC Merced Counseling and Psychological Services.
 She received her bachelor's degree from Arizona State University in Child and Family Studies and a master’s degree in psychology with an emphasis in Marriage and Family Counseling and Professional Clinical Counseling from Brandman University.
 Julie has worked in various settings including a youth crisis shelter and community mental health serving a diverse population with various backgrounds including underserved populations.
 This has provided insight into various presenting issues that students may be facing including anxiety, depression, adjustment challenges interpersonal difficulties, mood disorders, bereavement, issues impacting undocumented, LGBTQ+, and first generation-college students, multicultural/diversity issues, crisis intervention, and trauma.
 She uses an integrated therapy approach based upon each student’s needs including Cognitive Behavioral Therapy, Positive Psychology, Narrative Therapy, strength-based approaches, Motivational Interviewing, and trauma-informed practices.
 Julie works to provide a safe and non-judgmental environment where one can be yourself and work towards identified goals

 Harvey was born in Los Angeles and moved around the United States before finally settling in Fresno, CA. He received his bachelor’s in psychology at the University of California Riverside and began graduate school in Clinical Psychology at the California School of Professional Psychology Fresno.
-Currently, he is a third-year student in the Psy.
+Currently, he is a fourth-year student in the Psy.
 D. program and has had experience working at the Gary Cannon Psychological Service Center as a student clinician.
-Harvey has also led CBT groups at the Bob Wiley Detention Center and the Juvenile Detention Facility in Visalia, CA. He works primarily from a client center perspective but also uses motivational interviewing and CBT.
-Harvey is interested in working with students who face acculturation conflicts regarding their future academic and career goals.
+Harvey has also led CBT groups at the Bob Wiley Detention Center and the Juvenile Detention Facility in Visalia, CA. He has been at UC Merced for one year as a practicum student and is now an Intern at Caps.
+He works primarily from a client center perspective but also uses motivational interviewing and solution-focused.
+Harvey is interested in working with students who face generational conflicts regarding their future academic and career goals.
+He is also interested in working with first-generation college students who face familial and societal pressures to succeed.
+Harvey is fluent in both English and Mandarin Chinese.

 Administrative Assistant II